Jordan-Ross/HBeat/README.md

 MISS |  -3

 ## TODO:
-Implement .bme reading, and get some more info from http://gdlife.sakura.ne.jp/srp/RefletMuse.html
+Implement .bms reading, and get some more info from http://gdlife.sakura.ne.jp/srp/RefletMuse.html